 - Lockbox.
 A lockbox is a post office box opened in the name of the seller but accessed and serviced by a remittance processor.
 Banks and others who process the remittances usually do so in a manner and at the time of day that allows funds to be more readily available to the depositor.
-Lockboxes offer these advantages over processing deposits at the premises of the seller: - Faster availability of the funds. - Greater security over the remittance. - Reduced processing costs. - Greater reliability in deposit processing. - Greater reliability in capturing necessary remittance data.
+Lockboxes offer these advantages over processing deposits at the premises of the seller: - Faster availability of the funds - Greater security over the remittance - Reduced processing costs - Greater reliability in deposit processing - Greater reliability in capturing necessary remittance data.
 Image processing involves capturing the image of the check and temporarily storing it in digital form.
 This enables the bank to immediately dispatch the check for clearing, while it uses the image to complete its work. - Wire transfer.
-This is a series of telegraphic messages between two banks, usually through a Federal Reserve bank, wherein the sending bank instructs the Federal Reserve bank to charge the account of the receiving bank and advises the receiving bank of the transfer. - ACH (automatic clearinghouse) transfer.
+This is a series of telegraphic messages between two banks, usually through a Federal Reserve bank, wherein the sending bank instructs the Federal Reserve bank to charge the account of the receiving bank and advises the receiving bank of the transfer.
+Funds can clear within a few hours. - ACH (automatic clearinghouse) transfer.
 This system, operating under the auspices of the National Automatic Clearing House Association, is a method for the commercial banks to exchange electronic payments without the high cost of Federal Reserve wires.
-In most instances the payroll initiates a payment for credit to the bank account of the payee. - Depository transfer check (DTC).
-Under this system, a bank prepares a DTC check on behalf of its customer against the customer's depository account in another bank.
-It is a means of getting funds from depository accounts into concentration accounts more quickly. - Preauthorized draft (PAD).
-This is a draft drawn by the payee against the bank account of the payor.
-The method often is used by insurance companies or other lenders where the payment is fixed and repetitive.
-The payor must authorize its bank to honor the draft, which may be in either electronic or paper form.
+In most instances, the payroll initiates a payment for credit to the bank account of the payee.
+Funds typically clear within one to two days. - Remote deposit capture.
+This is the use of a special check scanner and scanning software to create an electronic image of each check that it wishes to deposit.
+The company then transmits the scanned check information to its bank instead of making a physical deposit.
+The bank accepts the electronic information, posts funds to the company's account, and assigns funds availability based on a predetermined schedule.
+Remote deposit capture is useful for eliminating the physical delivery of checks to a bank, which accelerates cash flow.